Infinitely many pairs of free boundary minimal surfaces with the same topology and symmetry group

 Item \ref{conj:genus0-max-iii} is again based on numerical simulations.
 In \cite{Oudet2021} Kao, Osting and Oudet developed numerical methods to maximize the scale-invariant first Steklov eigenvalue on surfaces of genus zero.
 Their results confirm that the corresponding free boundary minimal surfaces have prismatic (i.\,e. ``bipyramidal'') symmetry $\pri_{b-2}$ for $b\in\{5,7\}$ boundary components respectively octahedral symmetry for $b=6$ boundary components (cf. \cite[Table 2]{Oudet2021}).
-While the convergence stated in \ref{conj:genus0-max-ii} forces the configuration of boundary components of $\Gamma_b^{\mathrm{max}}$ to become more and more \emph{homogeneous} as $b$ increases, it is important to note that $\Gamma_b^{\mathrm{max}}$ does not necessarily exhibit any symmetries.
+It is important to note that $\Gamma_b^{\mathrm{max}}$ does not necessarily exhibit any symmetries.
 In fact, we have numerical evidence which indicates that $\Gamma_{61}^{\mathrm{max}}$ has trivial symmetry group.
 Therefore, we do not consider the equivariant index in the context of Conjecture \ref{conj:genus0-max}.

 Our conjectured formula \ref{conj:genus0-max-iv} for the Morse index of $\Gamma_b^{\mathrm{max}}$ is consistent with the second case in equation \eqref{eqn:index-genus0-CSW} (see also Table \ref{table:index-genus0}).
 A ``translation'' tangential to $\partial\B^3$ of any boundary component of a free boundary minimal surface with largest possible area should decrease its area to second order and for each boundary component there are two such independent directions of translation.
 A third independent deformation which decreases area to second order can be conceived as a ``pinching'' of the neck which forms around any boundary component of a surface of genus zero.
 Therefore, the growth rate of the Morse index of $\Gamma_b^{\mathrm{max}}$ depending on $b$ should indeed be at least three.
 One could interpret any ambient rotation of $\Gamma_b^{\mathrm{max}}$ in $\B^3$ as being generated by a suitable linear combination of tangential translations of its boundary components as described above.
 Since there is a three-dimensional subspace of such ambient rotations which clearly does not contribute to the Morse index, the expected formula is indeed $3b-3$ rather than $3b$.